 The most cost-effective route for a small business is using a generic small business accounting software in conjunction with a distribution ERP software.
 While these small business accounting solutions can provide some level of inventory and purchasing, a small business wholesale distribution software will provide additional capabilities such as:

 A mid-sized wholesale distributor will prefer the ease of a fully-integrated distribution ERP software.
 This software can provide a seamless integration from sales order, to purchase orders, to inventory control, to order fulfillment.
-Company financials will be recorded along the way via integrated accounting module.
+Company financials will be recorded along the way via an integrated accounting module.

 A medium sized distribution ERP software can help automate your processes, reduce manual work, and grow your business through the core functionalities.
 It can also provide additional functions depending on your industry, such as lot tracking, advanced reporting and analytics, landed cost tracking, barcode scanning, and more.

+Enterprise level software will be required for large distributors with over 50+ employees or multiple warehouse locations.
 This level of software can provide an unlimited number of user roles when it comes to access rights.
-This means management can make sure users only see the data or reports relevant to them.
+This means management can make sure users only see the data or reports relevant to their distribution processes.
 These privileges can be adjusted depending on the department or organization complexity.

 A distribution ERP software will be the sole software in use by the organization.
-This means that the enterprise solution will usual fill in the gaps with non-typical distribution features, such as CRM, payroll, and human resources.
+This means that the enterprise solution will usually fill in the gaps with non-typical distribution features, such as CRM, payroll, and human resources.
 This helps make these solutions a complete business management tool.